OfficeDev/office-js-docs-pr/docs/outlook/add-mobile-support.md

 # Add support for add-in commands in Outlook on mobile devices

-Using add-in commands in Outlook on mobile devices allows your users to access the same functionality (with some [limitations](#code-considerations)) that they already have in Outlook on the web, on Windows (classic and [new (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627)), and on Mac.
+Using add-in commands in Outlook on mobile devices allows your users to access the same functionality (with some [limitations](#code-considerations)) that they already have in Outlook on the web, on Windows (classic and [new](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627)), and on Mac.
 Adding support for Outlook mobile requires updating the add-in manifest and possibly changing your code for mobile scenarios.

 ## Update the manifest